Let’s see if you're eligible:

 For eligibility, students should be U.S. citizens, U.S. nationals, or lawful permanent residents.

-Employees of UnitedHealth Group, UnitedHealthcare and Optum and their immediate family members are not eligible for this scholarship.
+Employees of UnitedHealth Group, UnitedHealthcare, Optum, or an organization acquired by UnitedHealth Group, and their immediate family members are not eligible for this scholarship

 How are recipients chosen?